Background pattern

 • if your blood contains low levels of calcium below normal (hypocalcemia).

-• any situation that indicates that you are prone to having high levels of potassium in your blood (hyperkalemia), for example:
+• any situation that indicates you are prone to having high potassium levels in the blood (hyperkalemia), for example:

 • kidney failure.